 Travelling by Couchsurfing in Japan is a fantastic option if you’re travelling solo.
 There are plenty of gracious hosts ready to flex their hospitality cred.
 And finally, if you are travelling with a group, hotels and Airbnb may be an affordable option too.

 Food can be expensive if you’re eating sushi all the time.
-The cheapest food is available at one of the many 7/11s gracing every street.
+Cheap food is available at one of the many 7/11s gracing every street.
 I mostly ate rice balls and pizza slices and was able to get by on around $8 a day for food.
 There are some cheap restaurants where it is possible to find a meal for around $12.

 If you don’t want to eat pizza slices all day, Bento boxes are also cheap and can be bought from any convenience store.
 You can also get Ramen and Udon for around 1000-1500 Yen.
-Food courts also serve cheap food!
+Food courts also serve cheap street food!

 If you plan ahead, you can definitely save your pennies.
 The best way to get around is by metro and train, and buying a Japan Rail Pass beforehand can be a big money saver.
 It’s really wise at looking into this in advance of your trip.